The NYU’s Arthur L. Carter Journalism Institute is proud to offer the World Journalist Fellowship for the academic session 2021-2022.

-Applications are invited for World Journalist Fellowship for the year 2017.
-This fellowship provides support to international journalists who enroll in one of their graduate programs in journalism at the NYU’s Arthur L. Carter Journalism Institute.
+This Fellowship provides support to international journalists who enrol in one of their graduate programs in journalism at the NYU’s Arthur L. Carter Journalism Institute.

 At New York University, they believe that journalism has a serious public mission, and can make a difference in the world.
 University wants to educate those who agree.
 Opportunities abound in the media world, but the opportunity to do compelling work that informs, engages and matters to the societies in which they live—this is what drives their faculty, motivates their students, and shapes their basic approach.

-Study Subject: The fellow will pursue the degree in one of thier ten concentrations: Business and Economic Reporting; Cultural Reporting and Criticism; Global and Joint Program Studies; Literary Reportage; Magazine Writing; News and Documentary; Reporting New York; Reporting the Nation; Science, Health and Environmental Reporting; and Studio 20.
+- Study Subject: The fellow will pursue the degree in one of the ten concentrations: Business and Economic Reporting, cultural Reporting and Criticism, global and Joint Program Studies Literary Reportage, Magazine and Digital Storytelling, News and Documentary, Reporting the Nation and New York Science, Health and Environmental Reporting, Studio 20: Digital First

-- Applicants must be fluent in English and at least one additional language
+- be fluent in English and at least one additional language

 - currently, e an independent journalist or a journalist working for an independent news organization (corporate or institutional communications does not qualify).

 - have a minimum of four years’ experience at a print or electronic journalism publication by the start of the first day of the program.
 A combination of freelance journalism assignments equal to at least four years of full-time work will be considered.

 - possess a four-year undergraduate degree or a three-year undergraduate degree plus one year of graduate work.

 How to Apply